Why can"t I use switch statement on a String?

 // Handle the default case

-š£ Engage with Us! š£
+}š£ Engage with Us! š£

-statement on a String in Java, it's time to put your newly acquired knowledge to use!
+Now that you know why you can't use a switch statement on a String in Java, it's time to put your newly acquired knowledge to use!
 Have you encountered any challenges while working with Strings in Java or any other programming language?
 Share your thoughts, experiences, and alternative solutions with us in the comments section below!
 Let's geek out together! š¬š¤

 Remember, understanding the limitations of programming constructs is crucial in becoming a skilled developer.
 Keep exploring and happy coding! āØļøāØ